NA - Permit Applications

 1. What is a 'Nights Away Permit'?

 Everyone who is responsible for a Nights Away event for young people within Scouts, is required to hold a Nights Away Permit for the type of event they are running.
 There is often a misconception that a Permit is granted for a single event whereas, in fact, once a permit has been granted at a specific level, the leader is permitted to hold Nights Away events at that level for up to five years.
+Nights Away is a national scheme, and technically, Permit Holders may be responsible for taking any section (Squirrels, Beavers, Scouts, Explorers) from any Group, anywhere in the country to an overnight event.
 Additional support may be required in some circumstances, for example where a leader plans to run a camp for a Scout Troop, but only has experience running a Cub camp.

 2. What are the Levels of Nights Away Permits?